New Entrepreneur? 5 Questions to Ask Yourself Before You Start A Business

 You want it?
 Fantastic.
 Welcome to the club.
 Go ahead and register your LLC, find a location, and get ready for a great ride.

 Hey there!
 We hope you got something out of this article.
 A quick note: before you hire any employees for your new business, you’ll need workers’ comp coverage.
-You can go the traditional route (which can take a few weeks) or you can get a workers’ comp quote from us in about five minutes.
+You can go the traditional route (which can take a few weeks) or you can get an instant estimate by using our workers' comp calculator in about five minutes.
 We designed our process for small businesses, so everything is online and easy and, well, fantastic.